Science is the Ultimate Religion

 – Niels Bohr

-Within Judaism there are 10 basic concepts so intensively institutionalized in the religion that they are known as the 10 Commandments.
-Despite their overwhelming authoritarian tone, they each have a very empirical basis.
+Within Judaism there are 10 concepts so intensively institutionalized in the religion that they are known as the 10 Commandments.
+Despite their overwhelming authoritarian tone, they each have a very empirical basis thanks to the wisdom of the human committee which compiled them.

 1. I am the Lord thy God, who brought thee